MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-customizing-overview.md

 |Enable colours on Role Centres to signal importance.|Set up Cues that appear on users' Role Centres to include an indicator that changes colour based on the values in the Cues.|All users in a specific company.|[Set Up a Coloured Indicator on Cues](admin-how-set-up-colored-indicator-on-cues.md)|
 |Install an extension|Extensions are like small applications that add functionality, change behaviour, provide access to new online services, and more.
 For example, Microsoft provides an extension that provides integration with PayPal Payments Standard.|All users in all companies.|[Customising Using Extensions](ui-extensions.md)|
 > [!NOTE]
 > All feature descriptions in user documentation for [!INCLUDE[d365fin](includes/d365fin_md.md)] assume the **Premium** experience, meaning the descriptions cover the full scope of UI elements.
 Therefore, users with the **Essential** experience may in some topics read about functionality and UI elements that are not visible in their user interface.
-For more linformation, see
+For more information, see [Change Which Features are Displayed](ui-experiences.md).

 ## <a name="see-also"></a>See Also
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)